Marico: Parachute

 Parachute is the flagship brand of Marico which consists of edible grade coconut oil.
-Marico manufactures and markets its coconut based hair oils under its brand – Parachute "Advanced" and a series of extensions thereof.
+Marico manufactures and markets its coconut based hair oils under its brand – Parachute "Advanced".

 Others

-Saffola is essentially blended refined edible oil.
+Saffola is a brand of blended refined edible oil.
 It is marketed under the names of New Saffola, Tasty and Active.
-All of them contain blended vegetable oils in various ratios.
 The main type of oils which are blended include rice bran oil, Kardi oil or safflower oil, corn oil and soya oil.

 Marico has a significant presence in Bangladesh, South East Asia, Middle East, Egypt and South Africa.
 In Bangladesh, Marico operates through Marico Bangladesh Limited, a wholly owned subsidiary.
 Its manufacturing facility is located at Shirirchala, in Dhaka Division.

 Mineral oil in hair oil

 Parachute "Advanced" hair oils contain around 50% (v/v) to 80% (v/v) mineral oil, along with coconut oil.
 Advanced Aloe Vera Enriched Coconut Hair Oil contains: Coconut oil (50% v/v), Mineral l (49.6% v/v), BHT, Aloe Vera extract & Perfume.

 Mineral oil is known to cause skin cancer.

 Even though highly refined oils (classified as Group 3) are not suspected to be carcinogenic, available information is not sufficient to classify them as harmless.